seflless/create-vscode-editor/README.md

  - Add npm publish script

 **Future Work**
+ - Add tests
+   - For the generator
+   - To the template to provide ready to go VS Code extension testing for editors
  - Add instructions and scripts for publishing automatically to the Marketplace
  - Add hot reloading to both the extension and editor app.
 Switch from esbuild to Vite (uses esbuild anyway)
  - Optimize editor instance launch times.
 Feels like >1sec right now on github.dev, vscode.dev, Codespaces